su980818/2021__python/Pandas/Reset_index().md

 print(student_df)
 </pre>

-## 7) Reset index and name other level
+## 7) Reset index and name other level 'col_fill`
-As we see in the above section, in multi-level DataFrame, we have added the ‘Standard’ index at level 1.
+As we see in the above section, in multi-level DataFrame,
+we have added the ‘Standard’ index at level 1.
 If there is a case when we need to rename the other level, we need to use the col_fill parameter of DataFrame.

 <pre>
 student_df = student_df.reset_index(level='Standard', col_level=1, col_fill='New_Header')